Model Bill: Ethics Legislation for Senior Election Officials

 (4) while wearing a uniform or official insignia identifying the office or position of the election official.

-(d) A senior election official who serves in a position where the duties and responsibilities of the position continue outside normal duty hours and while away from the normal duty post, may engage in political activity otherwise prohibited by subsection (c) if the costs associated with that political activity are not paid for by money derived from the government treasury.
+(d) A senior election official whose duties and responsibilities continue outside normal business hours may engage in partisan political activity otherwise prohibited by subsection (c) if the costs associated with that partisan political activity are not paid for with public funds.

 (a) The [state ethics commission or state attorney general] shall have jurisdiction to investigate violations of this act according to the procedures of that agency.